 CIP is becoming more powerful over time.
 The proportion of service that members have earned after 2009 continues to grow, while the proportion of service earned before 2010 (which is fully indexed to inﬂation) is in decline.
 These trends mean that, eventually, all pension beneﬁts will be subject to CIP and active and retired plan members will both share the risk of a loss.

-As CIP applies to more pension beneﬁciaries, it will be able to absorb a greater loss, making it a more effective risk management tool.
+Over the next 15 years, the percentage of the plan’s total liability that is subject to CIP will increase from 51% to 77%.
+As CIP applies to more of the plan’s total liability, it will be able to absorb a greater loss, making it an extremely effective risk management tool.

 |Increase in contributions required for 10% loss in assets||1.9%||5.2%||5.6%|